yoichimichael/mod-3-calorie-counter-js-practice-nyc-web-033020/readme.md

   * This modal should contain a form pre-populated with the information from the respective calorie-entry.
   * clicking anywhere outside the modal will cause the modal to disappear.
   * clicking the 'Save Changes' button in the modal form will update that entry on the front-end as well as the backend, we would like this to happen pessimistically.
-  * This feature is complicated, we think you should work on it last.
+  * This feature is complicated; we think you should work on it last.

-We want want to give beginners an idea of how much calories they should be consuming.
+We want want to give beginners an idea of how many calories they should be consuming.
 We'll use [Basal Metabolic Rate (BMR) formula](https://www.active.com/fitness/calculators/bmr) to accomplish this.
 Traditionally, there is a formula for female and male calcuation.
-We will be using both to return a range of number back to the user ie: 1200kcal - 1400kcal.
+We will be using both to return a range of numbers back to the user, e.g., 1200kcal - 1400kcal.
-* Clicking the "Calculate BMR" button should update the `span#lower-bmr-range` and `span#higher-bmr-range` with the appropriate values"
+* Clicking the "Calculate BMR" button should update the `span#lower-bmr-range` and `span#higher-bmr-range` with the appropriate values
   * forumla for lower-range: `BMR = 655 + (4.35 x weight in pounds) + (4.7 x height in inches) - (4.7 x age in years)`
   * formula for upper-range: `BMR = 66 + (6.23 x weight in pounds) + (12.7 x height in inches) - (6.8 x age in years)`
 * Clicking the calculate BMR button should also set the `#progress-bar`'s max attribute to the average of the two numbers above.